dad98253/maxmindtest/README.md

 A program to load maxmind csv files and verify them against the MaxMind GeoIP binary database.

-The program also has the ability to filter the files based on country code and produce iptables output appropriate for GeoIP filtering at a linux firewall.
+The program also has the ability to filter the files based on country code and produce iptables or ufw output appropriate for GeoIP filtering at a linux firewall.

 The filter is conservative, in that it will block all IP addresses associated with the specified
 country: The Maxmind database has three country fields associated with each IP address: "country",